jtydhr88/ComfyUI-PolotnoCanvasEditor/README.md

 ### API Key (Optional)

 Polotno requires an API key for commercial use.
-For open-source and non-profit projects, you can use it with a random key (with Polotno branding visible).
+For open-source and non-profit projects, you can use it with a random key (type anything in the settings).

 To set your API key:
 1. Go to **Settings** in ComfyUI